williamouyang/okta.github.io/_source/_docs/api/resources/idps.md

 ###### SAML 2.0 Signing Credentials Object

 Determines the [IdP Key Credential](#identity-provider-key-credential-model) used to sign requests sent to the IdP.

-> You must enable the key rollover feature to perform [Signing Key Operations](#identity-provider-signing-key-store-operations).
-Key rollover is an {% api_lifecycle ea %} feature; contact Customer Support to enable it.

 |---------+----------------------------------------------------------------------------------------------------------------+----------+----------+----------+-----------+-----------+--------------------------------------------|
 | Property | Description                                                                                                   | DataType | Nullable | Readonly | MinLength | MaxLength | Validation                                 |